 - Creating a strong “landmark” presence

 The valance is the strip of fabric that runs around the edge of the parasol.
-Best for:
+The valance sits at eye level, so it’s where people actually read your branding.
+It works well for::

 - Hospitality environments like cafés, terraces and beer gardens